AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threads.md

   sections and multithreaded access.
   For example, within \alib among such types are \ref #alib::monomem "allocators" and
   \ref #alib::containers "container types".<br>
-  If compiler symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS is set, these types conditionally derive from \b DbgCriticalSections or add a corresponding member.
+  If the compiler-symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS is set, these types conditionally derive from \b DbgCriticalSections or add a corresponding member.
 - Acquirement, normal or shared, is always recursive with this debug-type.
   Otherwise, its use would become too complicated, because, for example, the container types